Design Proposal, Unrealized

-For the past nearly-forty years, the building has served as a home base for dozens of activist groups and progressive organizations working for peace.
-The financial support provided by renting out the commercial space on the building’s ground floor as well as the Muste Institute’s fundraising activities have allowed these groups to secure low-rent office space in a convenient location.
+For the past nearly forty years, the building has served as a home base for dozens of activist groups and progressive organizations working for peace.
+The financial support provided by renting out the commercial space on the building’s ground floor as well as the Muste Institute’s fundraising activities has allowed these groups to secure low-rent office space in a convenient location.
 The building is known locally and nation-wide as a center for peace activism, giving rise to the affectionate nickname “Peace Pentagon.”

-How can we translate participation into architectural space?
+How can we translate participation in architectural space?

-Axiom It is possible to deploy agonistic democratic principals to develop exceptional architectural methods to design alternative spaces.
+Axiom It is possible to deploy agonistic democratic principles to develop exceptional architectural methods to design alternative spaces.

-Practicality of any sustainable model has to be based on an active community involvement.
-As part of our overall strategy for the Peace Pentagon, we consider social, economic and environmental sustainability as fundamental interlocking elements for our design action plan.
+The practicality of any sustainable model has to be based on active community involvement.
+As part of our overall strategy for the Peace Pentagon, we consider social, economic, and environmental sustainability as fundamental interlocking elements for our design action plan.
 A green façade, which is composed of both transparent and opaque precast insulated glass panels and living plants, will seal the building against both excessive temperatures and heat loss.
-A community garden, located at the top floor, will eliminate considerable radiation while collecting rainwater.
-We will carefully manage the overall water and electricity consumption by integrating the latest and the most cost efficient environmental technologies.
+A community garden, located on the top floor, will eliminate considerable radiation while collecting rainwater.
+We will carefully manage the overall water and electricity consumption by integrating the latest and the most cost-efficient environmental technologies.